thiru-veeran/Deep-learning/README.md

 # Deep-learning
-In this gradient_descent_algorithms we will anlayze the working mechanism of Gradient Descent, Stochastic Gradient Descent, Momentum Based,Adagrad, Rmsprop etc.
+gradient_descent_algorithms.ipynb we will anlayze the working mechanism of Gradient Descent, Stochastic Gradient Descent, Momentum Based,Adagrad, Rmsprop etc.
+In DeepCnn.ipynb we will classify cifar-10 datset using pretrained models.
+We will see how to customize the layers of pretrained models according to our dataset etc using pytorch.